Weight and Diabetes

 Managing Your Weight

-Getting to and staying at a healthy weight helps you feel better and have more energy, and being at a healthy weight also reduces the risk of heart disease and other health problems.
-Reaching and maintaining a healthy weight may also help you reduce diabetes symptoms and control your blood sugar levels.
+Getting to and staying at a healthy weight helps you feel better and have more energy.
+Being at a healthy weight also lowers the risk of heart disease and other health problems.
+It will also help you reduce diabetes symptoms and control your blood sugar levels.

 Your doctor can talk to you about the weight range that is right for you and help you create a meal and exercise plan to stay within that range.
+Your doctor might also suggest that you and your family work with a nutritionist who specializes in healthy eating.
 Even if your weight is healthy, eating right and exercising regularly can make your diabetes easier to control and prevent problems down the road.

 If you're overweight, don't feel bad about it or guilty about your diabetes (lots of people who don't have diabetes need to lose weight, too!).
 Instead, take action.
-Use your meal plan, exercise, and medications to reach and maintain a healthier weight.
-It won't happen overnight.
+Use your meal plan, exercise, and medicines to reach and maintain a healthier weight.
+It won't happen overnight, which makes it really challenging for most people.
+And diabetes can create special challenges for those trying to get to a healthier weight.

 - Forget fad diets.
-The latest fad in losing pounds — whether it involves starving yourself or cutting out food groups — can cause major problems when it comes to controlling your blood sugar.
-Instead, follow your meal plan — it's tailored just for you and your unique needs.
+The latest fad in losing pounds — whether it involves starving yourself, or using pills or powders — can cause major problems when it comes to controlling your blood sugar.
+Instead, follow your meal plan — it's made just for you and your unique needs.

 - Stick to the insulin schedule.
-It's very important that people with diabetes don't skip insulin injections to lose weight.
+It's very important for people with diabetes to not skip insulin injections to lose weight.
 Putting off or skipping injections can lead to very high blood sugar levels and even a dangerous condition called diabetic ketoacidosis (pronounced: keh-toe-as-ih-DOE-sis), which can lead to coma.

 - Turn the table on cravings.
 Everyone has cravings now and then.
 But when people with diabetes sneak extra candy or sweets, it can push blood sugar levels up.
-Then when you take more insulin to bring your sugar back down, it can lead to gaining extra body fat.
-Talk to your doctor or a parent if you feel like you don't get to eat sweets or other foods as much as you like.
-And try some tricks for managing cravings, such as taking a walk or brushing your teeth.
+High blood sugars can actually make you crave sugary foods more because your muscles are hungry for the sugar they aren't getting.
+This creates a hard cycle to break!
+And, taking more insulin to bring your sugar back down can lead to gaining extra body fat.
+Try some tricks for managing cravings like taking a walk, drinking water, or chewing gum.

 When your weight is on track, you'll feel like you're more in control of your diabetes, your body, and your health.